Teja Belak: 2016

-2017
+2017–18

-In March Belak competed at the Baku and Doha World Cups, earning bronze on vault at both.
+Belak competed at the 2017 World Cups Baku and Doha, earning bronze on vault at both.
 In April she competed at the European Championships where she placed seventh on vault.
 She spent the remainder of the season competing in the World Cup series, earning bronze medals in Koper and Varna and finished eighth in Osijek.

-2018

 Belak began the 2018 season once again competing at the World Cups in Baku and Doha, finishing sixth and eighth on vault respectively.
 In June Belak competed at the Mediterranean Games.
 She helped Slovenia finish sixth in the team final.
 Individually she won the bronze medal on vault and placed seventh on balance beam.
 In August Belak competed at the European Championships where she finished eighth on vault.
 In early October she competed at the Leverkusen Cup in Germany where she helped Slovenia win gold as a team; she posted the second highest score on balance beam.

 Belak was selected to represent Slovenia at the 2018 World Championships in Doha, Qatar.
 She finished 16th on vault and did not qualify to the event final.
 Belak ended the season competing at the Cottbus World Cup, which was the first World Cup event to be used to accumulate points towards qualification to the 2020 Olympic Games.
 While there Belak finished eighth on vault.